apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 S3Guard, because there is only one table to review and configure in the AWS management console.

+1. When you don't grant the permission to create DynamoDB tables to users.
+A single pre-created table for all buckets avoids the needs for an administrator to create one for every bucket.

 When wouldn't you want to share a table?

+1. When you are using on-demand DynamoDB and want to keep each table isolated.
 1. When you do explicitly want to provision I/O capacity to a specific bucket and table, isolated from others.